 My husband went on Coumadin this week and one of the doctors told him, "NO cranberries."
 When we read how low the vitamin K is in cranberries, we questioned this.

-The nurse researched it for us and was told that cranberries kill some type of bacteria in your body and that the bacteria affecst the Coumadin.
+The nurse researched it for us and was told that cranberries kill some type of bacteria in your body and that the bacteria affects the Coumadin.
 Is this correct?

 Dr. Gourmet Says...

-Well, my standard answer for this has been to send folks to an article written for my web site back in 2006.
+Well, my standard answer for a long time was to send folks to an article written for my website back in 2006: Should you avoid cranberry juice on Coumadin (warfarin)?

-After reading your email I decided it was time to revisit this.
-There wasn't good science about the issue of an interaction between cranberry juice and Coumadin (warfarin).
+At the time there wasn't very good science investigating the issue of an interaction between cranberry juice and Coumadin (warfarin).
 The good news is that we now have pretty good evidence that it's OK to drink cranberry juice.

 The feeling has been that somehow cranberry juice interacted with the cytochrome P450 system of enzymes.
 These enzymes are critical to helping the body clear itself of chemicals such as medications we take.
 A group of researchers in Boston looked at whether cranberry juice, brewed tea, grape juice or placebo would have an effect on the specific P450 enzyme responsible for clearing warfarin from the body.
 They used another drug, fluconazole, as a control medication.
 (Clin Pharmacol Ther 2006;79:125–33.)